Who Was Matthew the Apostle In the Bible?

 Life after Jesus’ ascension

-Matthew the apostle continued to work with the other apostles to share Christianity with others after Jesus returned to heaven.
+Matthew, now an apostle, continued to work with the other apostles to share Christianity with others after Jesus returned to heaven.
 But when it comes to this part of his life, not much is recorded in the Bible itself.

-“He afterwards traveled to Parthia, where he met his death, being slain with the sword, about the year 60.”6
+“He afterwards traveled to Parthia, where he met his death, being slain with the sword, about the year 60.”60

 Writing the book of Matthew

-However, most of the evidence points to Matthew as the author of the gospel.
+However, most of the evidence points to Matthew as the author of the Gospel.

-Second, the gospel of Matthew itself presents numerous clues.
+Second, the Gospel of Matthew itself presents numerous clues.
 Compare these portions of the Lord’s prayer from Luke and Matthew:

 “And forgive us our sins, for we also forgive everyone who is indebted to us” (Luke 11:4, NKJV).